This business closed August 2018.

 All of this tea talk have you intimidated?
 Don’t be!
 Proprietors Jim and Kathy are happy to walk you through the process without all of the attitude.
 The menu also includes champagne, wine and beer to further ease you into the process.

-Afternoon tea is $27 per person and includes your choice of tea and a selection of treats.
+Afternoon tea is $35 per person and includes your choice of tea and a selection of treats.
 A lighter “Cream Tea” and “Teddy Bear Tea” are also available.
-Click here to view the schedule of tea times.

 Have a special occasion coming up?
 Live like a king or queen and have your next event at The White Hart.
 It’s the perfect location for meetings, parties, receptions, or just a proper afternoon tea with a group of friends.